syncfusion-content/uwp-docs/uwp/DataGrid/Styles-and-Templates.md

 {% endtabs %}
 You can download a working demo for the above customization from [here](https://www.syncfusion.com/downloads/support/directtrac/general/ze/GridcellUwp1283030332).

-## Editing DataGrid Elements Style in Visual Studio Designer
+## Editing Data Grid Elements Style in Visual Studio Designer

-You can edit the SfDataGrid elements style in Visual Studio Designer by right clicking it in designer view and click **Edit Additional Templates**.
+You can edit the Data Grid elements style in Visual Studio Designer by right clicking it in designer view and click **Edit Additional Templates**.

 ![Styles-and-Templates_img2](Styles-and-Templates_images/Styles-and-Templates_img2.png)

-You can edit or create new style for the following SfDataGrid elements through **Edit Additional Templates** option,
+You can edit or create new style for the following Data Grid elements through **Edit Additional Templates** option,

 1. HeaderTemplate